Azure-Samples/openai-end-to-end-basic/README.md

 - Creating prompts
 - Querying data stores for grounding data
 - Python code
-- Calling language models (such as ChatGPT)
+- Calling language models (such as GPT models)

 The reference implementation illustrates a basic example of a chat application.
 For a reference implementation that implements enterprise requirements, please see the [OpenAI end-to-end baseline reference implementation](https://github.com/Azure-Samples/openai-end-to-end-baseline).